Symmetry-adapted single crystal yield criterion for non-Schmid materials: Application to cubic and hexagonal crystals

 \subsection{Body-centered cubic crystals}

-The plastic deformation of bcc metals is governed by the glide of $1/2\gdir{111}$ screw dislocations.
-We will be concerned with the usual case, where the initiation of plastic deformation is not affected by the hydrostatic stress and by the tension/compression acting parallel to the dislocation line.
+The plastic deformation of bcc metals is governed by the glide of $1/2\gdir{111}$ screw dislocations moving by elementary steps on $\gplane{110}$ planes.
+We will be concerned with the usual (engineering) case, where the initiation of plastic deformation is not affected by the hydrostatic stress and by the tension/compression acting parallel to the dislocation line.
 Under these assumptions, the effective stress \refeq{eq:taueff3} reduces to

+The individual stress components are expressed as explained in Section~\ref{sec:theory} with the (non-normalized) vectors $\bm{m}^\alpha$, $\bm{n}^\alpha$, and $\bm{m}'^\alpha$ summarized for the 24 slip systems in \reftab{tab:bcc24sys}.
 The coefficients $a_1$, $a_2$ and $a_3$ in \refeq{eq:taueff3_bcc} as well as the value of $\tau^*_{cr}$ in \refeq{eq:yieldcrit} need to be determined using atomistic simulations or from experiments.
-In the former case, the parameterization may follow the procedure described in \citep{groger:08a}.
-This is based on the observation that only the shear stresses perpendicular and parallel to the slip direction affect the Peierls stress to move $1/2\gdir{111}$ screw dislocations in bcc metals \citep{duesbery:84, ito:01, groger:14a}.
-The twinning-antitwinning asymmetry in bcc metals dictates that the coefficient $a_1$ must be positive so that the Peierls stress to move the dislocation is higher when shearing the crystal in the antitwinning sense than when shearing it in the twinning sense.
-The magnitudes and signs of the coefficients $a_2$ and $a_3$ are determined by the dependence of the Peierls stress on shear stresses perpendicular to the slip direction.
+In the former case, the parameterization may follow the procedure described in \citet{groger:08a}.
+This is based on the observation that only the shear stresses perpendicular and parallel to the slip direction affect the CRSS to move $1/2\gdir{111}$ screw dislocations in bcc metals \citep{duesbery:84, ito:01, groger:14a}.
+The twinning-antitwinning asymmetry in bcc metals \new{\citep{christian:83}} dictates that the coefficient $a_1$ must be positive so that the CRSS to move the dislocation is higher when shearing the crystal in the antitwinning sense than when shearing it in the twinning sense.
+The magnitudes and signs of the coefficients $a_2$ and $a_3$ are determined by the dependence of the CRSS on shear stresses perpendicular to the slip direction.